dumisa-sakhile/dumisa-sakhile/README.md

 <h1 align="center">Hi 👋!
-My name is Sakhile Dumisa and I'm a ReactJs Developer, from South Africa.</h1>
+My name is Sakhile Dumisa and I'm a ReactJs Beginner, from South Africa.</h1>

 ###